adobe/aem-dispatcher-experiments/docs/Local-Dispatcher-macOS.md

 ### Apache httpd

-To [avoid issues](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/dispatcher-macos-technical-video-setup.html) with using the dispatcher module on the Apache version included with macOS, Install Apache 2.4 from Homebrew:
+To [avoid issues](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/dispatcher-macos-technical-video-setup.html) with using the dispatcher module on the Apache version included with macOS, Install Apache 2.4 with [Homebrew](https://brew.sh/):

     brew install httpd

 Ensure the version you installed is available via `httpd`:

-    which httpd

-    # use the path returned above
-    ls -l <path from command above>
+    ls -l "$(which httpd)"

     # should return "... /usr/local/bin/httpd -> ../Cellar/httpd/2.4.43/bin/httpd"
     # "/Cellar/httpd" indicates the homebrew version is being used.

-Do you see `/usr/sbin/httpd` instead?
+> Do you see `/usr/sbin/httpd` instead?
 Try including `/usr/local/bin` in your PATH.
 Place this line in .bashrc or .zshrc, depending on your shell).

+    # optional - only needed if the Homebrew httpd is not being found
     export PATH="/usr/local/bin:$PATH"

-See where Apache is reading it's config from:
+Locate the file which Apache is reading it's config from:

     httpd -V
-    # look for httpd.conf path in the last line, `-D SERVER_CONFIG_FILE="/usr/local/etc/httpd/httpd.conf"`
+    # look for the SERVER_CONFIG_FILE path, e.g. `-D SERVER_CONFIG_FILE="/usr/local/etc/httpd/httpd.conf"`

-Open this config file - you'll need to customize it below: `code <your SERVER_CONFIG_FILE path>`
+Make note of this path - you'll need it below.

 Start Apache: